Updated: Jul 13

-What will happened the Home Office will check if you meet the 5 years' continuous residence and you can apply using any device, for example, a laptop, Android device or iPhone.
+What will happen the Home Office will check if you meet the 5 years' continuous residence and you can apply using any device, for example, a laptop, Android device or iPhone.

-More information can be found on the government website about the meaning of 5 years' continuous residence and more conditions and at Girlfridayz we recommend that you read about it to be informed and aware of what to do in case you fall in the categories and what meet your individual circumstances.
+More information can be found on the government website about the meaning of 5 years' continuous residence and more conditions and at Girlfridayz we recommend that you read about it to be informed and aware of what to do in case you fall into the categories and what meets your individual circumstances.

-If you are self-employed or an SME's or a large business you need to ensure that you, or your business is compliant with the immigration rules and re-assured your staff that they continue to make a valuable contribution to your business and your business goals in line with your vision.
+If you are self-employed or an SME or a large business you need to ensure that you or your business is compliant with the immigration rules and re-assured your staff that they continue to make a valuable contribution to your business and your business goals in line with your vision.

-There is definitely no clear cut decision about Brexit and the EU and a possibility of a deal or no deal is yet to be decided, however, provision has been put in place for EU, EEA and Switzerland citizen who want to remain working and living in the UK due to their permanent residence status, indefinite leave to remain or entry or want to stay, work and live in the UK if they have less than 5 years' continuous residence.
+There is definitely no clear-cut decision about Brexit and the EU and a possibility of a deal or no deal is yet to be decided, however, provision has been put in place for EU, EEA and Switzerland citizens who want to remain working and living in the UK due to their permanent residence status, indefinite leave to remain or entry or want to stay, work and live in the UK if they have less than 5 years' continuous residence.

-therefore there is no need to worry unnecessarily over the uncertainty of a deal or no deal but what you need to is to act now and sort out your immigration status who will definitely change and a window of opportunity to do this has been opened on the 21st January 2019 in the form of the EU Settlement scheme Test Phase has ended on the 30th March 2019 and the EU Settlement Scheme is fully opened as of the 30th March 2019.
+therefore there is no need to worry unnecessarily over the uncertainty of a deal or no deal what you need to do is to act now and sort out your immigration status which will definitely change and a window of opportunity to do this has been opened on the 21st January 2019 in the form of the EU Settlement Scheme Test Phase has ended on the 30th March 2019 and the EU Settlement Scheme is fully opened as of the 30th March 2019.

-It has not been explicit what will happen to those who miss the deadline for application (31st of December 2020 if no deal or 31st June 2021 if there is a deal) but it is assume that failure to apply will render the individual without a legal right to work or reside in the UK.
+It has not been explicit what will happen to those who miss the deadline for application (31st of December 2020 if no deal or 31st June 2021 if there is a deal) but it is assumed that failure to apply will render the individual without a legal right to work or reside in the UK.
 It could have a negative effect on their ability to rent a property or access public services.
-For the employer it could become a criminal offence to employ them and that catastrophic for both the EU, EEA and Swiss worker and your business.
+For the employer, it could become a criminal offence to employ them and that is catastrophic for both the EU, EEA and Swiss workers and your business.